Adam4lexander/Spoke/README.md

 ## ⚙️ Prefer manual control?

-You can also create a `SpokeEngine` manually in any `MonoBehaviour`:
+You can also create a `FlushEngine` manually in any `MonoBehaviour`:

 ```csharp
 using Spoke;